About Me

 10/2020 — 10/2021

-I received a grade of Distinction after having completed modules on a broad range of topics related to aeronautical engineering including aerodynamics (including turbulence, flow control, aeroservoelasicity, compressible flows, and Computational Fluid Dynamics), structural dynamics, control theory, AI, spaceflight mechanics, aircraft design, and airworthiness.
+I received a grade of Distinction after having completed modules on a broad range of topics related to aeronautical engineering including aerodynamics (including turbulence, flow control, aeroservoelasicity, compressible flows, and CFD), structural dynamics, control theory, AI, spaceflight mechanics, aircraft design, and airworthiness.

-Furthermore, I conducted a research project to predict the net drag reduction that can be achieved by positioning an undulating sinusoidal wavy wall at an oblique angle to the flow direction to emulate spanwise forcing; this idea was first proposed by my supervisor in Chernyshenko (2013).
+Furthermore, I conducted a research project to predict the net drag reduction that can be achieved by positioning an undulating sinusoidal wavy wall at an oblique angle to the flow direction to emulate spanwise forcing (link); this idea was first proposed by my supervisor in Chernyshenko (2013).

 BA&Sc How do fluids affect vehicles?